Forgive The Day

-Many years ago, one of our favorite Teachers told us that every evening before sleep, he would review the preceding day, and in one sweeping gesture let it go, so that his dreams that night and his day the following morning would be free of “yesterday”.
+Many years ago, one of our favorite Teachers told us that every evening before sleep, he would review the preceding day, and in one sweeping gesture let it go, so that his dreams and any other “inner activity” during that night — and the following days —would be free of “old news.”

 That made a lot of sense to us, and so, following his lead, we adopted the practice.